TaricsArpi/elixir-starting-guide/README.md

 # How to install Elixir?

 Just like with Node.js, you there are multiple ways to install Elixir.
 You can use your OS's package manager, run it with Docker, or download prebuilt binaries.
 However, you'll probably want to be able to control which version of Elixir you're using, so the best is to use a version manager.
+In our experience, it's also the easiest way.

 ## What's up with Elixir and Erlang compatibility?
 When working with Elixir and Erlang, it's generally recommended to use compatible versions of both to avoid potential issues.
 The compatibility between Elixir and Erlang versions is crucial, as certain features or enhancements in Elixir may rely on specific Erlang/OTP releases, given their shared execution environment on the BEAM virtual machine.